Malak-Mansour/ReproducingFoundationalResult/README.md

 ```

 ### If you are running the MSS=4312B case, increase mtu
-Current MTU is 1500B, 20B are consumed by IP header and 20B by TCP header, that’s why max mss is 1460B (with disabled tcp timestamps option).
-Increase MTU (Maximum Transmission Unit), which is the maximum size of the packet that can be transmitted from a network interface, to allow for MSS=4312B.
 Considering the 40B consumed by headers and assuming disabled timestamps, we will need MTU=4352B (4312+40).

 ##### Check the current mtu value using
 ```